NH State Representative Tom Cormen

 My page on the NH House website.
 I’m on the Science, Technology and Energy Committee.
 Based on the bills before us, a more accurate name would be the Energy, Energy and Energy Committee.

-I worked with four committees on bills related to artificial intelligence (AI) and deepfakes:
+I worked on three bills related to artificial intelligence (AI) and deepfakes, all of which have been signed into law:

 The current makeup of the House gives a slight edge to the Republicans.
 Attendance is key.
 Depending on who is in the room and who is not, the minority party can temporarily become the majority party, and it has happened.